 9. They grew up in an unhealthy environment

 Growing up, your spouse might have witnessed their parents blame them or their spouse whenever something wrong happened.
-They feel that blaming is normal and part of a relationship.
+They feel that victim-blaming is normal and part of a relationship.
 They do not find anything wrong with it and continue unless you speak up against it.

 10. They live with some regret

 Regrets in life can weigh down a person.
 Your spouse may be living with some regret that must be weighing on their mind.
 They could be projecting their dissatisfaction onto you.
 By blaming you for something, they make you feel guilty and cope with their guilt.

 11. They feel they cannot control the children